MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 - Use the CloudFormation template that deploys cluster into **existing VPC**.
 Copy and paste the URL to the `mlcluster.template` provided. ([Step 3 of Launching](#step3))
 - Fill in the following parameters. ([Step 5 of Launching](#step5))
-	* Stack Name - a unique stack name across the account (example: your full name).
+	* Stack Name - a **unique** stack name across the account (example: your full name).
 Take a note of this stack name.
 You will need it later for tags.
-	* IAM Role - a previously created Identity and Access Management role name.
-Use the value provided.
+	* IAM Role - a previously created Identity and Access Management role name. **Use the value provided**.
 	* Volume Size - leave at the default of 10 GB.
 	* Volume Type - leave at the default.
-	* Instance Type - Use m3.medium for this exercise.
+	* Instance Type - Use **m3.medium** for this exercise.
 	* Spot Price - leave at the default.
-	* SSH Key Name - a previously created EC2 Key-Pair name.
+	* SSH Key Name - a previously created EC2 Key-Pair name. **Use the value provided**.
 	* **Number of Zones - Set to 1.
 Deploy to only 1 availability zone.**
 	* Nodes Per Zone - total number of nodes per Zone.
 Leave this at 1 to create a simple 3-node cluster.
 	* **Availability Zone - select "us-west-2a" from dropdown menu.**